nassibaBenaissa/Multisources-CNN-with-attention-model-proposed/PINN_CNN.md

-# Physics-Informed Neural Network (PINN) for Drug Concentration
+# Physics-Informed Neural Network (PINN) for Remote Sensing (RS) data

-A simple PyTorch implementation of a Physics-Informed Neural Network (PINN) to solve a first-order pharmacokinetic ODE.
-This project demonstrates how to enforce physical laws (differential equations) directly into the loss function of a neural network.
+It consist on implementation of an uncertainty-aware, multi-modal 3D Convolutional Neural Network with spatial-channel attention to reconstruct high-resolution (30 m) Chlorophyll-a (Chl-a) fields in the Northern Indian Ocean.
+This project demonstrates how to enforce biophysical oceanographic constraints directly into the loss function of a neural network.

 <p align="center">
   <img src="workflow.png" width="100%">